judewerth/utah_organoids/docs/PROCEDURE.md

 1. Ensure that the local folder you want to upload follows the [file structure guidelines here](https://github.com/dj-sciops/utah_organoids/blob/main/docs/DATA_ORGANIZATION.md).
 2. You need Axon credentials to upload raw data from you local machine to the cloud.
 If you don't have them yet:
-    1. Request them from the DataJoint team.
+    1. Request them from your DataJoint support team.
     2. Once approved, you’ll be provided with Axon credentials (account_id, client_id, client_secret, issuer, bucket, role) to upload to the AWS S3 bucket.
 3. Set up the following configurations on your local machine (if you haven't already):
     1. Install the pipeline code on your computer.
 Follow the [installation instructions here](https://github.com/dj-sciops/utah_organoids/blob/main/docs/INSTALLATION_AND_CONFIGURATION_INSTRUCTIONS.md#installation-of-the-pipeline-codebase).